 The consolidated financial statements are presented in United States dollars ("\$" or "USD").
+The functional currency of Fabrinet and most of its subsidiaries is the USD.

-The functional currency of Fabrinet and its subsidiaries is the USD.
-Transactions in currencies other than the functional currency are translated into the functional currency at the rates of exchange in effect at the date of the transaction.
+With respect to subsidiaries that use USD as their functional currency, transactions denominated in a currency other than USD are translated into USD at the rates of exchange in effect at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate prevailing at the consolidated balance sheet dates.
-Transaction gains and losses are included in other income (expense) in the accompanying consolidated statements of operations and comprehensive income.
+Transaction gains and losses are included in other income (expense) or foreign exchange gain (loss) in the accompanying consolidated statements of operations and comprehensive income.